-CHAPTER XXVI.
+CHAPTER XXXI.

-PRIMARY COLORS ARE CAPABLE OF FURTHER SUBDIVISION.
+A LESSON ON VOLCANOES.-PRIMARY COLORS ARE CAPABLE OF FARTHER SUBDIVISION.

-"GET into the boat," said my eyeless pilot, "and we will proceed to the farther edge of the lake, over the barrier of which, at great intervals of time, the surface water flows and induces the convulsion known as Mount Epomeo."
+"Get into the boat," said my eyeless pilot, "and we will proceed to the farther edge of the lake, over the barrier of which at great intervals of time, the surface water flows, and induces the convulsion known as Mount Epomeo."
 We accordingly embarked, and a gentle touch of the lever enabled us rapidly to skirt the shore of the underground sea.
-The soft, bright, pleasant earth-light continually enveloped us, and the absence of either excessive heat or cold rendered existence delightful.
+The soft, bright, pleasant earth-light continually enveloped us, and the absence of either excessive heat or cold, rendered existence delightful.
 The weird forms taken by the objects that successively presented themselves on the shore were a source of continual delight to my mind.
 The motion of our boat was constantly at the will of my guide.
 Now we would skim across a great bay, flashing from point to point; again we wound slowly through tortuous channels and among partly submerged stones.

 "What a blessing this mode of locomotion would be to humanity," I murmured.

 "Humanity will yet attain it," he replied.
-"Step by step men have stumbled along toward the goal that the light of coming centuries is destined to illuminate.
-They have studied, and are still engaged in studying, the properties of grosser forces, such as heat and electricity, and they will be led by the thread they are following to this and other achievements yet unthought of, but which lie back of those more conspicuous."
-We finally reached a precipitous bluff that sprang to my view as by magic, and which, with a glass-like surface, stretched upward to a height beyond the scope of my vision, rising straight from the surface of the lake.

-"WE FIXALLY DEACHED A DESCRIPTORS DELICE " Digitized by Google It was composed of a material seemingly black as jet, and yet when seen under varying spectacular conditions as we skirted its base it reflected, or emitted, most gorgeously the brilliant hues of the rainbow, and also other colors hitherto unknown to me.
-"There is something unique in these shades; species of color appear that I cannot identify; I seem to perceive colors utterly unlike any that I know, as the result of deflected or transmitted sunlight rays; they are unlike the combinations of primary colors with which I am familiar."
+"Step by step men have stumbled along towards the goal that the light of coming centuries is destined to illuminate.
+They have studied, and are still engaged in studying, the properties of grosser forces, such as heat and electricity, and they will be led by the thread they are following, to this and other achievements yet unthought of, but which lie back of those more conspicuous."
+We finally reached a precipitous bluff, that sprung to my view as by magic, and which, with a glass-like surface, stretched upward to a height beyond the scope of my vision, rising 204 straight from the surface of the lake.
+It was composed of a material seemingly black as jet, and yet when seen under varying spectacular conditions as we skirted its base it reflected, or emitted, most gorgeously the brilliant hues of the rainbow, and also other colors hitherto unknown to me.
+"There is something unique in these shades; species of color appear that I can not identify; I seem to perceive colors utterly unlike any that I know as the result of deflected, or transmitted, sunlight rays, and they look unlike the combinations of primary colors with which I am familiar."
 "Your observations are true; some of these colors are unknown on earth."
-"But on the surface of the earth we have all possible combinations of the prismatic rays," I answered.
+"But on the surface of the earth we have all possible combinations of the seven prismatic rays," I answered.
 "How can there be others here?"
 "Because, first, your primary colors are capable of further subdivision.